The Kelso Dunes

 The obvious trail leads northwest from the parking area and is flat for the first quarter of a mile, crossing sparsely grassy terrain with plentiful wildflowers in spring, most noticeable being the desert lily

-, though the majority species are small, including astragalus, gilia, chaenactis and desert dandelion
+, though the majority of species are small, including astragalus, gilia, chaenactis and desert dandelion